mitchtreece/Espresso/README.md

 }).run()
 ```

-Animations can also be created and executed at a later time!
-You can also run your animations directly from an array _without_ chaining them.
+Animations can be created and executed at a later time!
+Running your animations directly from an array _without_ chaining them is also supported.

 ```
-...

 let a1 = UIAnimation {
     view.alpha = 1
 }